Feinstein announces re-election, Democratic war looms

 The Republican Party is virtually extinct statewide in California.

 Feinstein's move may have the side effect of increasing the competition to replace Brown, who is term-limited.
-Former San Francisco Mayor Gavin Newsom is the early frontrunner, but other Democrats were waiting on Feinstein before deciding on the gubernatorial race.
+Former San Francisco Mayor Gavin Newsom is the early front-runner, but other Democrats were waiting on Feinstein before deciding on whether to run for governor.

-Feinstein's 2018 campaign has more than $3.5 million in the bank, according to her most recent campaign finance disclosures, a small down payment in a race that could easily cost tens of millions of dollars.
+According to her most recent campaign finance disclosures, Feinstein has more than $3.5 million in the bank for the 2018 campaign, a small down payment on a race that could easily cost tens of millions of dollars.

 Harris spent nearly $15 million on her 2016 campaign, despite having an opponent who never come close to threatening her in the polls.